 Although Anne Rice has frequently gone on her Facebook page and solicited the fans advice when it comes to who should play the vampires in the series, no casting decisions have been made so far.
-The vampires will obviously have to be played by actors who have that kind of eternally youthful appearance so they look more or less the same age over several potential seasons of a show.

 Will The Show Cover All the Books in the Series?